Physical Changes of Aging: Hearing Loss

-Hearing loss is another physical change that seniors experience.
-Approximately one in three seniors between the ages of 55 – 74 have hearing loss and nearly half of those older than 75 have difficulty hearing.
+Approximately one in three seniors between the ages of 55 – 74 has hearing loss, and nearly half of those older than 75 have difficulty hearing.
 Also, research shows that men are more likely to have hearing loss than women.
-Having hearing loss issues can disrupt a lot of activities of daily living for seniors, it can take away independence and the ability to socialize with friends and family.
+It can disrupt a lot of activities of daily living for seniors, and it can take away independence and the ability to socialize with friends and family.
 It can greatly impact communication and functional ability as well.

 Hearing disorders can also disrupt the balance in the inner ear, which will likely lead to a fall, causing serious injuries.